 The best thing about biking is that the bike supports your weight, so there is less stress on your body.
 A stationary bike is also a good option because it being stationary dramatically decreases your chances of falling.

 Side note: falling is a big concern for pregnant women as their centre of gravity shifts; maintaining balance becomes a critical skill.

 Stair Climbing and Elliptical Machines

-These machines provide a minimal-impact workout that can help raise your heart rate in a safe way and usually the expanding belly isn't an issue.
+These machines provide a minimal-impact workout that can help safely raise your heart rate and usually the expanding belly isn't an issue.

 This is an abdominal exercise that keeps your core strong, and it's safe to do throughout the whole nine months.
 It will help to keep muscles strong for delivery and will help prevent lower back and pelvic pain.
 From a standing position, place your fingers on your hip bones and trace them inward.
 Then, breathing deeply, imagine you’re wearing a belt or a tight pair of trousers and pull your tummy button back towards your spine.
 Don’t hold your breath – just pull in that lower part of your tummy.
 Hold this pulling-in movement for 10 seconds, relax and repeat.
 Do 5-10 of these at a time throughout the day.